frostproject/create-roblox-app/README.md

 When creating a new project, you can choose between two starting points:

 - **Full Template**
   Includes everything from the minimal template **plus** extra automation.
-You’ll get GitHub workflows for CI/CD, helpful scripts to streamline development, and a more complete setup for teams.
+You'll get GitHub workflows for CI/CD, helpful scripts to streamline development, and a more complete setup for teams.

 - **Minimal Template**
   A lightweight starting point that gives you just the essentials: project structure and basic file organization.
 Perfect if you prefer to keep things simple or want to build your own tooling from scratch.